 When promoters take advantage of an unsuspecting public, investors have legal rights.
 The Securities Exchange Act of 1934 as well as a collection of state laws govern the conduct of those who sell investments to the public.
 Under these laws, sellers must act in the best interest of investors, recommend only suitable investments, charge only reasonable fees for their services, and disclose all important information to investors about the relationship and their investments.

 At Sanford Heisler Sharp, we have unique expertise to identify cases of investor abuse, and we pursue claims in both the courts and arbitration forums to benefit the elderly and high net worth individuals who have been wronged.

 We have a dedicated Financial Services Litigation Practice Group founded by Charles Field, the former General Counsel of an SEC-registered investment management firm, where he oversaw compliance with securities laws and navigated a variety of investment products and services that are the very type at issue in the cases that Sanford Heisler Sharp pursues.
 Our Financial Services Litigation Practice Group has extensive experience evaluating complex investment data, investor agreements, and offering documents to evaluate whether you have been the victim of investment fraud.

 Sanford Heisler Sharp has pursued multiple claims against investment firms, promoters, and brokers.
 We prosecute a multitude of violations, including where:

-- Promoter trolled millionaire dating sites to lure unsuspecting women into investing in worthless schemes;
+- Promoters trolled millionaire dating sites to lure unsuspecting women into investing in worthless schemes

-- Broker falsified paperwork to conceal sale of worthless securities; and
+- Broker falsified paperwork to conceal sale of worthless securities

 If you want to find out if your investor rights have been violated, reach out to the Financial Services Litigation Practice Group at Sanford Heisler Sharp.